2017 JBU Programming Competition

 This summer at JBU, you have an opportunity to explore the world of engineering!
-Choose from one of two tracks: Energy or Biomedical Engineering.
-Both tracks will teach common engineering principles.
+The theme this summer will be Robotics.

 *Preference will be given to upperclassmen.